pixeltree/MyFirstBlogFrontEnd/README.md

 yarn install
 ```

-Next, create a `.env.local` file in the root of your project and set the `NEXT_PUBLIC_SITE_URL` variable to your site's public URL:
+Next, copy the `.env.local.example` file as `.env.local` in the root of your project and set the `NEXT_PUBLIC_SITE_URL` variable to your site's public URL:

 ```
 NEXT_PUBLIC_SITE_URL=https://example.com